luvit/lit/README.md

 ### Init

-This command will create a `$HOME/.litconfig` file containing your author information.
+This command will create a `$HOME/.litconfig` (or `$APPDATA\litconfig` on windows) file containing your author information.
 Currently this will be your github username and the path to a local private rsa key that you have in your public github profile.
 It will verify the local key and make sure it matches one of your keys online.

 ```sh
 > lit init creationix